GoThereGit/EvaHan/README.md

 The punctuation set, is shown in Table 3.

-<p style="text-align:center">Table 3.
+<p align="center">Table 3.
 Examples of Sentence Segmentation and Sentence Punctuation</p>

 | **Punctuation** |     **Name**     |
 | :-------------: | :--------------: |